 Marriott Bonvoy Business® American Express® Card: Best for business travelers

 How do these Marriott credit cards compare with one another, and why is the Chase Sapphire Preferred on our list?
 Let’s dive into each of these cards and also explore how this alternate card could potentially maximize the number of Marriott points you earn on your everyday purchases.

 First up is the Marriott Bonvoy Boundless Credit Card, which is geared toward people who are loyal to Marriott but don’t necessarily need elite travel perks.
 This card charges an annual fee of $95, but it comes with a substantial sign-up bonus, some basic benefits and bonus rewards for each dollar you spend at Marriott.

-But perhaps the best feature of the Marriott Boundless card starts with the second year you have the card.
+But perhaps the best feature of the Marriott Boundless starts with the second year you have the card.
 On your card anniversary each year — meaning the date you originally opened the card — you’ll receive a Free Night Award that can be used at any Marriott that normally costs up to 35,000 points per night.
-If you use this award each year, it can easily offset the cost of the card’s annual fee.
-Just keep in mind that Marriott recently announced it’s moving to a dynamic pricing system in March 2022, so at that point, properties will begin to change their point values on an ongoing basis.
+If you use this award each year, it can easily offset the cost of the card’s $95 annual fee.
+Just keep in mind that Marriott now uses a dynamic pricing system, so award redemption prices now change on an ongoing basis.

 Marriott Bonvoy Bold: Best no-annual-fee Marriott card

 The Marriott Bonvoy Bold Credit Card is the only Marriott credit card that never charges an annual fee.
 Its rewards and benefits are lighter as a result, yet it’s still worth considering if you want to earn Marriott points but don’t want to pay an annual fee.